Battle of the Beanfield: Legal action

 Twenty-four of the travellers sued Wiltshire Police for wrongful arrest, assault and criminal damage to themselves and their property.
-Six years after the event a verdict was reached.
-Twenty-one of the travellers were successful in their case and were awarded £24,000 in damages towards their false imprisonment, damage to property and wrongful arrest.
+Six years after the event a verdict was reached: 21 of the travellers were successful in their case and were awarded £24,000 in damages towards their false imprisonment, damage to property and wrongful arrest.
 The judge declined to award their legal costs and their compensation consequently went towards paying for this.
 Their barrister, Lord Gifford QC, stated "It left a very sour taste in the mouth."

 In court, individual police officers were difficult to identify, as they had hidden their identification numbers on the day.
 Despite this, one police sergeant was convicted of an assault occasioning actual bodily harm on a member of the Convoy.

 Police radio and video was used as evidence during the court case, however there was a recording gap in both the radio and video recordings.
 The recording gap in the video footage was allegedly due to the video tape breaking when the convoy was initially halted at the roadblock.
 There was also evidence that radio logs of conversations between officers on the day of the battle had been altered.

 The Earl of Cardigan testified in court against Wiltshire Police.
 His testimony proved vital in supporting the allegation that police violence had been excessive.
-He was criticised by several national newspapers for acting as a witness against Wiltshire Police; Bill Deedes' editorial in The Daily Telegraph claimed he was a class traitor.
+He was criticised by several national newspapers for acting as a witness against Wiltshire Police; Bill Deedes's editorial in The Daily Telegraph claimed he was a class traitor.
 Consequently, the Earl successfully sued for defamation.

 Aftermath and legacy

 Legislation was introduced in the form of the Public Order Act 1986 and later the Criminal Justice Act 1994 that made the travellers' way of life increasingly difficult to sustain.

 Following the events of 1985, the four-mile blockade of Stonehenge was maintained for future summer solstices.
 Consequently, conflict between police and those trying to reach Stonehenge continued to take place every year.
 Neo-druid leader Arthur Uther Pendragon was arrested on each and every summer solstice between 1985 and 1999 whilst trying to access Stonehenge.
 In the summer of 1988 around 130 people were arrested and in 1989 that figure rose to 260.

 For the 1999 summer solstice English Heritage granted "limited access" to Stonehenge to neo-druids.
 This access permission was later rescinded when 200 New Age travellers broke on to the site.
 Twenty people were arrested.

 Despite repeated calls, an inquiry into the events of 1 June 1985 has never been honoured.

+In July 2025 entrepreneur Dale Vince, who had been present at the event, called for the forthcoming enquiry into the Battle of Orgreave to be expanded to include the Battle of the Beanfield, expressing the belief that both episodes were part of a plan by Margaret Thatcher to "smash" the miners and travellers, whom she considered to be "enemies of the state".